Leslie-C/Deduper/README.md

     - Test examples (for individual functions)
     - Return statement

 For this portion of the assignment, you should design your algorithm for single-end data, with 96 UMIs.
 UMI information will be in the QNAME, like so: ```NS500451:154:HWKTMBGXX:1:11101:15364:1139:GAACAGGT```.
-Discard any UMIs with errors (or error correct, if you're feeling ambitious).
+Discard any UMIs with errors (or think about how you might error correct, if you're feeling ambitious).

 ## Part 2
 An important part of writing code is reviewing code - both your own and other's.
-In this portion of the assignment, you will be assigned 3 students' algorithms to review.
+In this portion of the assignment, you will be assigned 3 students' pseudocode algorithms to review.
 Be sure to evaluate the following points:
 - Does the proposed algorithm make sense to you?
 Can you follow the logic?
 - Does the algorithm do everything it's supposed to do? (see part 1)
 - Are proposed functions reasonable?
 Are they "standalone" pieces of code?